george-hawkins/breadboard-vtx-control/README.md

 Note: SoftSerial port number starts from 11, `SERIAL_TX 11` being SoftSerial #1 and 12 being SoftSerial #2.

-Once it has rebooted and you've reconnected go to the _Configuration_ tab and under _Other Features_ turn on _SOFTSERIAL_.
+Once it has rebooted and you've reconnected go to the _Configuration_ tab and under _Other Features_ turn on _SOFTSERIAL_ and _Telemetry_.

-After _Save and Reboot_ go to ports and _SOFTSERIAL1_ should now be there (if not go to the `tlm_halfduplex` section of Oscar's guide, at this stage, I'm not sure if I had to actively change anything related to this).
+After _Save and Reboot_ go to _Ports_ and _SOFTSERIAL1_ should now be there (if not go to the `tlm_halfduplex` section of Oscar's guide, at this stage, I'm not sure if I had to actively change anything related to this).

-TODO: reset are parameters and re-setup SoftSerial and see if `tlm_halfduplex` is relevant - I doubt it.
+TODO: reset all parameters and re-setup SoftSerial and see if `tlm_halfduplex` has to be changed - I doubt it.

 Now, set the _Telemetry Output_ value for _SOFTSERIAL1_ to _SmartPort_ and _Save and Reboot_.

 ![configurator-ports-telem](configurator-ports-telem.png)

+Note: there are various other option, in addition to _SmartPort_, in the telemetry dropdown.
+One of them is _FrSky_ - this refers to an older telemetry protocol used by FrSky receivers before they invented _SmartPort_.

-Once everything was set up, I connected the S.PORT signal pin of the RX to pin PB4 on the Nucleo board (the bottom-left pin on header CN7).
+Once everything is set up, connect the S.PORT signal pin of the RX to pin PB4 on the Nucleo board (the bottom-left pin on header CN7).

 Note: using `resource` above the pin is called B04, but this isn't the name used in the Nucleo user manual or in `target.h`.
 Mapping between the two naming conventions is simple enough, e.g. take `B04`, knock out any leading zeros to get B4 and then prepend "P" to get PB4.